How to Make Your Travels More Earth Friendly

 As a part of Engage Globally’s Environmental Education and Conservation program, students plant native trees and fruit trees around their early childhood learning centers and in their communities each year.
 Planting trees helps students learn about environmental conservation while studying basic skills through outdoor education.

 Beyond planting native trees and incorporating environmental education, Engage Globally’s program focuses on tree survival, rather than just total numbers of trees planted.
 Trees are purchased locally, and students create a handmade fence to put around each tree to protect them from goats and accidental damage.
-A graduate of Engage Globally’s scholarship program has also been hired to be a tree caretaker and to provide daily water using the community’s rainwater catchment system.
+A graduate of Engage Globally’s scholarship program has also been hired to be a tree caretaker and to provide daily water to the trees using the community’s rainwater catchment system.
 So, not only do these trees improve soil quality, provide shade and learning opportunities, but they also provide employment in our partner communities where the vast majority of adults are subsistence farming, earning less than $2/day.

 A friend of ours, who recently visited Engage Globally’s partner communities in Northern Ghana, shared her account of the program with us: